paulobtn/cli-bookmarker/README.md

 * Import favorites from browser
 * Limit the amount of characters in the url when displaying in fzf
 * Make it POSIX compliant
-* still needs some optimizations
+* Still needs some optimizations

 ## License